Dawson-Field/USU_coursework/README.md

 # Dawson Field's USU Class Projects

 Welcome to my repository showcasing various class projects from my academic journey at Utah State University.
 This collection includes assignments, coding projects, and data analyses from some courses during my time at USU.
-This repository is a way for me to consolidate my learning, highlight my skills, and provide a useful portfolio for anyone interested in seeing the work I’ve done.
+This repository is a way for me to consolidate my learning, highlight my skills, and provide a useful portfolio for anyone interested in seeing the work I've done.

 ## Projects Overview